GetStream/stream-chat-swift/README.md

 ## Important ⚠️

+**This README referes to a beta version of `StreamChatUI`.
+This version is not suitable for production yet.
+The last stable version is [2.6](https://github.com/GetStream/stream-chat-swift/tree/main_v2/).**

 **StreamChatUI** is a framework containing highly customizable UI components to build your chat UI with Stream chat using UIKit or SwiftUI.

 If you want to build a fully custom UI and looking only for low-level chat SDK without UI components, check out [**StreamChat SDK**](https://github.com/GetStream/stream-chat-swift/tree/main/Sources/StreamChat).

-If you want to check the last stable version (v2.x), please refer [here](https://github.com/GetStream/stream-chat-swift/tree/main_v2/)

 ---